-SUMMARY OF THE Art.
-N° Start Disquali- Time Financial Decisions

-PENALTIES AIL.
-II refused fication penalty penalty Penalties

-LIVALITES relasea ricación periatey periatey Sanctions of

-the JI

-Itinerary not Art.
-80.15 the of

-respected in AIC.
-00.13

-sensitive areas of a

-Selective Section

-1st infringement 15'

-Next infringement Up to

-.
-Next iiii iiigeiiieiie disqualification

-Deliberately Art.
-80.15 Up to

-blocking the disqualification

-overtaking of a

-motorcycle

-Riding in the Art.
-80.15 X Χ Up to

-opposite direction in disqualification

-a Selective Section

-Remaining for more Art.
-80.15.1 2'

-than 30" after the

-starting signal

-Early start Art.
-80.15.1 1'

-Competitor not Art.
-80.15.1 1' by mn

-presenting his late

-motorcycle with

-engine running

-Refusal to start Art.
-80.15.1 X X Up to

-at the time and disqualification

-position given

-Voluntary stop in Art.
-80.15.2 X

-the arrival area of a

-Selective Section

-Excess of the Art.
+SUMMARY OF THE PENALTIES Art.
+N° Start refused Disquali- fication Time penalty Financial penalty Decisions Penalties Sanctions of the JI Itinerary not respected in sensitive areas of a Selective Section Art.
+80.15 1 st infringement 15' Next infringement Up to disqualification Deliberately blocking the overtaking of a motorcycle Art.
+80.15 Up to disqualification Riding in the opposite direction in a Selective Section Art.
+80.15 Х Х Up to disqualification Remaining for more than 30'' after the starting signal Art.
+80.15.1 2' Early start Art.
+80.15.1 1' Competitor not presenting his motorcycle with engine running Art.
+80.15.1 1' by mn late Refusal to start at the time and position given Art.
+80.15.1 Х Х Up to disqualification Voluntary stop in the arrival area of a Selective Section Art.
+80.15.2 Х Excess of the authorised speed Art.
 80.16 Accord. to Art.

-authorised speed

 SUMMARY OF THE PENALTIES Art.
 N° Start refused Disquali- fication Time penalty Financial penalty Decisions Penalties Sanctions of the JI Lateness on the theoretic time at the stage departure Up to 30' or 60' Art.
 80.17.1 1' by mn delay Over 30' or 60' Х Absence of the visa in a CP Art.
-80.22.3 X Accord. to Art.
+80.22.3 Х Accord. to Art.
 No start or abandon in a Selective Section/stage Art.
 80.17.8 Accord. to Art.
 Assistance and towing of motorcycles in a Selective Section Art.
-80.18.2 X Assistance in a Road Section Art.
+80.18.2 Х Assistance in a Road Section Art.
 80.18.2 3h Except if authorised in the SR Prohibited assistance Art.
 80.18.3 Up to disqualification Correction/ alteration of the time card Art.
-80.19 X Loss of the time card Art.
+80.19 Х Loss of the time card Art.
 80.19 5' Passing at a control without the motorcycle Art.
-80.19 X Instructions of the Chief of the control point not respected Art.
-80.20 X Х Up to disqualification
+80.19 Х Instructions of the Chief of the control point not respected Art.
+80.20 Х Х Up to disqualification

 SUMMARY OF THE PENALTIES Art.
 N° Start refused Disquali- fication Time penalty Financial penalty Decisions Penalties Sanctions of the JI Non-respect of the entry, exit and the direction of the traffic in the zone Art.
-80.20 1st infringement 10' 2 nd infringement 1 h 3 rd infringement 3 h Behind or ahead of schedule at a TC after a Road Section (except arrival of a stage, no penalty for ahead of schedule) Art.
+80.20 1 st infringement 10' 2 nd infringement 1 h 3 rd infringement 3 h Behind or ahead of schedule at a TC after a Road Section (except arrival of a stage, no penalty for ahead of schedule) Art.
 80.21 1' by mn Failure to observe Parc Fermé orders Art.
 80.25 Х Failure to possess a part or all of the survival equipment Art.
 80.28 The first 30' 1' by mn More than 30' or 60' Start refused Non-declaration of abandonment Art.
 80.32 Fine of 500 EUR to 3'000 EUR Request of sanction to the FMN's competitor Refusal to cross out the number plates after abandonment/ disqualification Art.
 80.32 Fine of 500 EUR Request of sanction to the FMN' competitor